Act now, and you won't be filled with regret in 2027.

 Here’s how to do it:

 When someone asks you to listen, just do it.
-No arguing (nope, not even in your head).
-No counter-attacking.
-You don’t have to agree.
-Or respond.
+No arguing, no counterattacking.
+You don’t have to agree or respond.
 Just say you’ll think it over.
 You’ve got your own grievances, no doubt.
 Save them for later, for when it’s your turn to be heard.